Lizzy attended the Herbalist Training Program in 2009 and returned for advanced classes in 2011.

 These days, she is a blog contributor at The Herbal Academy and a copywriter for the NW School of Aromatic Medicine.
 In 2020, she helped co-create Herbs for Activists, a community led volunteer project providing free herbal medicines and self-care items to marginalized communities.

-She spent the last couple years building her small herbal business, blossom + thorn, an herbal apothecary and natural skin care line.
-When not working on one of her many passion projects, you’ll find her rock climbing, practicing yoga, gardening, or out in the wild with her dog, Rudy.
+She spent the last couple years building her small herbal business, blossom + thorn, an herbal apothecary and natural skin care line (on Instagram @blossomandthornbotanicals) When not working on one of her many passion projects, you’ll find her rock climbing, practicing yoga, gardening, or out in the wild with her dog, Rudy.

-Dr. Stephanie Raven is a naturopathic physician and herbalist who has a clinic in Missoula, MT.
+Dr. Stephanie Raven is a naturopathic physician and herbalist who owns a clinic in Missoula, MT.

 "When I was studying naturopathic medicine I realized I didn’t just want to learn about medicinal herbs from a PowerPoint.
 I decided to take a year off of my studies and attend Elderberry School.
 It was such a wonderful experience being able to learn about herbal medicine in a hands-on way.
 The knowledge I gained at Elderberry School deeply informs they way I practice today.